ELBOW HYPEREXTENSION

 - Advancing age: As we age, bones and ligaments tend to weaken.
 It makes them more susceptible to moving out of their natural range of motion.
 And that increases the risk of elbow hyperextension.

-- History of injury: Individuals who have previously suffered from an elbow injury are at a higher risk of re-injury as the joint may be weaker than usual.
+- History of injury: Individuals who previously suffered from an elbow injury are at a higher risk of re-injury.

 Elbow Hyperextension Diagnosis